Mikejo5000/vsts-docs-pr/docs/navigation/index.md

 Here's what you need to know to get up and running using Azure CodeX or once of it's apps.

-- **Start page**: use to switch an app or a team project
+- **[Start page](go-to-app-hub-page.md)**: use to switch an app or a team project
-- **Search box**: use to find code, work items, or a wiki page
+- **[Search box](search-basics.md)**: use to find code, work items, or a wiki page
-- **Your profile menu**: use to set personal preferences, notifications, and preview features
+- **[Your profile menu](enable-preview-feature.md?context=vsts/default)**: use to set personal preferences, notifications, and preview features
-- **Settings**: use to add teams, manage security, and configure other project and account-level elements
+- **[Settings](../teams/settings.md)**: use to add teams, manage security, and configure other project and account-level elements
+- **Help**: use to quickly access the most relevant topics for the page you're on.

 Each app provides you with one or more pages which support a number of features and functional operations.
-Within a functional view, you may then have a choice of options to select a specific object or artifact, many of which may be associated with a team.
+Within a functional view, you may then have a choice of options to select a specific object or artifact or create an artifact.

 # [Vertical navigation](#tab/vertical)